 - By E-mail: Email email@example.com to ask questions or express concerns to the Citizen Review Board.

 Note that misconduct reports must be filed within one year of the incident.
-But the time is tolled if there's an ongoing criminal investigation related to the matter.
-It's often best to wait until after all criminal and civil cases have been resolved so the victim doesn't reveal any potentially self-incriminating information.
+But the time is tolled if there is an ongoing criminal investigation related to the matter.
+It is often best to wait until after all criminal and civil cases have been resolved so the victim does not reveal any potentially self-incriminating information.
 An attorney can help determine when a victim should file a report.

 Depending on the case, an attorney may suggest that a victim sends copies of the misconduct complaint to the local ACLU and NAACP chapters.
 They may decide to use the case to bring attention to issues of police misconduct.

 Call us for help . . . .

 If you may have been a victim of police misconduct, contact Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 They may be able to help you recover damages, bring the abusers to justice, and help institute positive changes in the criminal justice system.

 For more information go to our articles on tasers, Nevada crime of battery with a deadly weapon and Nevada crime of malicious prosecution.
 To learn about help for California victims of police misconduct and civil rights violations, go to our page on help for California victims of police misconduct and civil rights violations.